-For a long time GoPro has stood firm as the king of action cameras.
-Its latest flagship, the Hero7 Black, broke new ground with gimbal-like HyperSmooth technology and innovative features including TimeWarp time lapse video and live streaming.
-In short, the Hero7 Black became the ultimate rugged camera for pro extreme athletes and amateur thrill-seekers alike.
+Throw in innovative features including TimeWarp time lapse video and live streaming, and the Hero 7 Black instantly became the ultimate rugged camera for pro extreme athletes and amateur thrill-seekers alike.

-DJI, on the other hand, has been leading the way with camera drones (while GoPro misfired with their ill-fated Karma drone) and handheld gimbal-mounted cameras.
-DJI certainly has the technological capability to enter this arena guns blazing, but could it really topple a thoroughbred action camera giant?
+DJI certainly has the technological capability to enter this very same action camera arena guns blazing, but could it really topple a thoroughbred giant like GoPro?
+And with its debut camera too?

 DJI Osmo Action review: design and setup

-In fact, there are a few areas where the DJI Osmo Action outguns the Hero7 Black.
+In fact, there are a few areas where the DJI Osmo Action outguns the Hero 7 Black.
+Shocker, right?
 For starters, the Osmo Action is waterproof to 11 metres without a case, compared to the GoPro’s 10 metres without a case, and the rear touchscreen is 2.25-inches.
 That’s a whole quarter inch larger than the GoPro, although this does mean the DJI has a fractionally larger camera body.

 While we’re on the subject of screens, the biggest talking point is the neat colour screen on the front of the Osmo Action, just to the left of the lens.
 If you’re a vlogger or you plan to shoot activities where the camera needs to be trained on you, such as surfing or skateboarding, this is a real game-changer.